 Edward Knocker had been an antiquarian rising to become the chairman of that Society and Wollaston was of a like mind.
 He did everything he could to preserve Dover’s history.
 When the Round Tower in the Pier District, was discovered in 1880, he ensured that the ruin was documented and what he managed to rescue before it was destroyed ended up in his garden.
 The Round Tower had been a prominent part of the Tudor harbour and is the subject of a window in the Maison Dieu, depicting Henry VIII’s (1508-1547) departure from Dover on the diplomatic mission to the Field of the Cloth of Gold on 31 May 1520.

-So revered was Wollaston in the town that as he lay dying in Castle Hill House church bells were silenced, traffic slowed down and people spoke in hushed tones when they passed the house.
-He died on Sunday 22 September 1907 at 02.00hrs and immediately all the flags in the town were lowed half-mast.
-A day public mourning was held on the day of his funeral and he was buried in the family vault at Cowgate Cemetery.
+So revered was Wollaston, in the town, that as he lay dying in Castle Hill House church bells were silenced, traffic slowed down and people spoke in hushed tones when they passed the house.
+He died on Sunday 22 September 1907 at 02.00hrs and immediately all the flags in the town were lowered to half-mast.
+A day of public mourning was held on the day of his funeral.
+He was buried in the family vault at Cowgate Cemetery.

 On 9 October that year, it was agreed to hang the portrait of Wollaston in the council chamber and to appoint his eldest son, Reginald Edward Knocker (1871-1956), to fill his father’s position.
-The job of the Town Clerk was then divided creating the post of Borough Accountant.
-Reginald was the Town Clerk until 1935 but in 1913, he moved home and his practice to 69 Castle Street and Kent Coal Concessions moved into Castle Hill House.
+The job of the Town Clerk was then divided, creating the post of Borough Accountant.
+Reginald was Town Clerk until 1935.
+In 1913 he moved his home and practice to 69 Castle Street at which time Kent Coal Concessions moved into Castle Hill House.
 Arthur Burr had formed this company in 1896 with the purpose of buying potential underground coalfields but not the surface land.
 He planned to sell or, ideally, lease these acquisitions for the royalties.
 By 1906 the company had secured coal mining rights over 20,000 acres of East Kent sufficient, it was said, for 20 collieries.
-Burr had holdings in a number of associated companies including East Kent Colliery Company that owned Snowdown Colliery.
-Here, the first commercial East Kent coal raised on 19 November 1912.
+Burr had holdings in a number of associated companies including the East Kent Colliery Company that owned Snowdown Colliery.
+Here, the first commercial East Kent coal was raised on 19 November 1912.

 A previous similar floatation had not been a commercial success and the Company Board were not happy.
-The situation came to a head at a meeting on 31 July when Burr, along with his son, Dr Malcolm Burr, were ‘retired’ and the remaining directors consolidated Kent Coal Concessions.
+The situation came to a head at a meeting on 31 July 1913, when Burr along with his son, Dr Malcolm Burr, were ‘retired’ and the remaining directors consolidated Kent Coal Concessions.
 In May 1914, Burr attempted to raise £77,000 in debentures and £800,000 in income bonds for his East Kent Colliery Company.
 Little interest was shown and the holdings were handed over to Kent Coal Concessions by the Official Receiver, with the remit to consolidate.
-In December 1917, Burr was declared bankrupt with debts amounting to £53,176 and he died in September 1919 age 70.
+In December 1917, Burr was declared bankrupt with debts amounting to £53,176.
+He died in September 1919, aged 70.

 In 1925, the directors applied to reduce the capital with a view to paying off Company debts and possible liquidatation.
 High Court judgement found in favour and although the decision went to Appeal the following year, it was upheld and Kent Coal Concessions vacated Castle Hill House.